If you already have one, you can reuse it.

 If you see a vague or strange title like "fix bug", open the original PR to see if the PR title is more descriptive.
 If it is, please use the more descriptive title instead.

 Take note of any new contributors so that you can give a shoutout in the announcement email.

 src/python/pants/VERSION to the new release, e.g. 1.28.0.dev0.

 Open a pull request on GitHub to merge into

-main.
-Post the PR to the #development channel in Slack.
+master.
+Post the PR to the #releases channel in Slack.